3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 raw data export.
 It also has even more game data analysis than the plus version.

 The Assets Store discount is upped in Pro to 40% from the 20% that is discounted in Plus.
-The Unity Certification Course access is extended to 3 months.
+The Unity Certification Course access is extended to 3 months. [@unityTable]

 #### Unity Enterprise